Everest Culture: Sherpa Traditions, Festivals & Spiritual Meaning

 Language & Communication

-Communication is key to connecting with the local culture.
+Effective communication is essential for connecting with the local culture.
 While English is common in tourist areas, knowing a few basic phrases can open doors and show respect.

 Nepali vs. Sherpa Language